Entrance strategy - A step by step approach Entrance strategy - A step by step approach Entrance strategy - A step by step approach

 Peter Siks

-Summary: Many people have recently decided to start investing, perhaps to avoid the minimal return on a savings account, or to counter rising inflation.
-But how do you time your entrance into the markets when the markets are turbulent?
+Summary: Many people choose to start investing for different reasons.
+For some, it’s to avoid the minimal return on a savings account, while for others it is to counter rising inflation.
+But for many one question remains: how do you time your entrance into the markets and in particular when markets are turbulent?

 There is no perfect entrance strategy for every individual; your strategy will depend on your personal situation, your time horizon, and your willingness to take risks.
-However, a rules-based investment strategy can help all investors manage their risk during market volatility.
+However, a rules-based investment strategy can help all investors time their entrance and manage their risk during market volatility.

 The strategy step by step